EZMarvin/Learning-notes/SQL Notes.md

     )
 ### Constraints

-    not null
+    NOT NULL

-    primary key have values that uniquely identify a row in a table (only one, no null, unique)
+    PRIMARY key have values that uniquely identify a row in a table (only one, no null, unique)

     composite primary key is table constraint (two or more)